Regniek/ruby_practice/README.md

 In this part, you start to enjoy with the language because you find the arrays and it's possible uses.

+## 05 loops

+This part is created for knowing the different loops that you find in ruby.
 ## 99 special practice

 This part is to put the different exercises possible that I am resolving with pass the days.

+### don't forget

+Hey friend, please give me all feedback that you want in mi offical webpage [Regniek.dev](https://www.regniek.dev)